 - Add the wet to the dry.

-- My tips for perfectly domed muffin tops?
-The batter needs to be thick.
-The thicker it is, the taller and puffier the muffin will be, so don't add any extra liquid!
+- Thick batter creates taller and puffier muffins so don't add any extra liquid.
 Combine the thick batter with my high-temperature trick and you are virtually guaranteed nice muffin tops.

 - Muffins need an initial, very hot blast in the oven.
 This creates steam that will raise those muffin tops right up from the inside out.
 Then you need to turn them down after 5 minutes so that the insides cook through more gently.
 That’s my temperature trick and it really works so don’t skip it!

 There is no need to peel the zucchini.
 The skin is soft and softens, even more, when baking.
-It’s also full of nutrition and adds pretty little green flecks in your finished muffins.
+It’s also full of nutrition and adds pretty little green flecks throughout your finished muffins.

 Vegan Zucchini MuffinsAuthor: